LTUC/code-challenges-questions/code_challenges/linkedlist/challenge02/README.md

 * Navigate to the challenge folder: `code-challenges/linkedlist/challenge02`
 * Write your solution in `challenge02.js` file.
 * Write your tests in `challenges02.test.js` file.
+* Document your work along with an image of your whiteboard in the `whiteboard.md` file.
 * To run your test: `npm test`
-* ACP your work once you are done.
-* Submit the pull request link

 ## Language: `Python`: